Asháninka: Traditional dress

 Traditionally the Asháninka men, women and children paint their faces in a variety of designs using the bright red crushed seeds of Achiote (Bixa orellana) (annatto) fruits.
 For ceremonial purposes, the men also wear woven circles of palm leaves decorated with feathers on their heads, and the women wear a woven cotton head dress.

 Language

 The Asháninka language belongs to the Arawak linguistic family, as do the Matsiguenga, Yine, Caquinte, Yanesha and Nomatsiguenga languages.
 In Peru it is spoken by approximately 25,000 Asháninka.

-The Asháninka language is spoken in the central eastern territory of Peru, in the departments of Cusco, Junín, Pasco, Huánuco and Ucayali.
+It is spoken in the central eastern Amazonian region of Peru, particularly in the departments of Junín, Pasco, Huánuco and Ucayali, with additional presence in adjacent areas including Cusco.